cabreralopezf/CodeChallengeGenome/README.md

 In order to run the tests the web browser Chrome version 84.0 or higher is required.
 Also it is required to use Python 3.8 or newer to run this.

-Before running make sure to install the required libraries with the command pip install -r requirements.txt
+Before running make sure to install the required libraries from terminal in the root of the project.
+This can be done with the command "pip install -r requirements.txt"

 The requirements.txt file can be used to install the libraries needed like selenium and html-testRunner.